Code-Institute-Submissions/ms1-cathotel/readme.md

   * Helped me identify what elements was overflowing causing a horizontal scrollbar to appear.
 Talked me through ways of using Chrome Dev Tools to debug this type of issue.
 * Jim Morel (JimLynx_Lead)
   * After I implemented Bootstrap's mobile navigation bar collapse-after-click code my links suddenly stopped working.
 Jim advised me to wrap them in a <li> to regain the functionality.
+  * The assessment guidebook indicated that students should "remove commented-out code before publishing final files to version control and deploying" and elsewhere in the guidebook asks to include comments with attributes and defining clear sections.
+To confirm whether these types of comments should stay I asked Jim.
+Message link [here](https://code-institute-room.slack.com/archives/C7J2ZAVHB/p1605697167419900?thread_ts=1605697102.419800&cid=C7J2ZAVHB).

 ### [Back to top.](#)